Sanjayvaradha/US_wildfire_Predict/README.md

 The folder structures are

-Template (which has (index.html)HTML code to view in website) app.py - Python file implementing flask rf_models - zip format of the random forest classifier trained model
+1.Template (which has (index.html)HTML code to view in website) 2.app.py - Python file implementing flask
+3.rf_models - zip format of the random forest classifier trained model

 Run the app.py